dataquest-dev/DSpace/README-dtq.md

 * Frontend (User Interface) issues: https://github.com/DSpace/dspace-angular/issues

-## Missing or unfinished features - migration issues
+# Missing or unfinished features - migration issues
 - License labels are missing icons, so you won't see license icons in the Item.
 Issue: https://github.com/dataquest-dev/DSpace/issues/262
 - Item View is missing history table, that means you won't see other versions of the Item.
 Issue: https://github.com/dataquest-dev/DSpace/issues/256
 - Item's metadata has wrong separator in the metadata field, it should be `;`, but it is `@@`.
 Issue: https://github.com/dataquest-dev/DSpace/issues/261
 - Item has imported only one type.
 Issue: https://github.com/dataquest-dev/DSpace/issues/255
 - Publisher metadata value is imported into wrong metadata field, it is `creativework.publisher` instead of `dc.publisher`.
 Issue: https://github.com/dataquest-dev/DSpace/issues/254
 - Language is not properly showed in the Item View, it is `ces, zxx` instead of `Czech, Nolinguistic content`.
 Issue: https://github.com/dataquest-dev/DSpace/issues/253

+### Tables which are not migrated yet:
+- resurcepolicy,
+- schema_version,
+- subscription,
+- tasklistitem,
+- webapp,
+- license_ressource_user_allowance,
+- user_metadata,
+- verification_token

+### Tables which are missing in the DSpace7.*., but they are in the CLARIN-DSpace5.* (they are not planned to migrate)
+- userconnection,
+- license_file_download_statistic,
+- piwik_reposr,
+- shibboleth_attribute_mapping

 ## Testing